 A spice seed and herb from antiquity and a characteristic of many cuisines.
 Reseeding annual.

-A hardy perennial that makes large clumps, 6-10' tall, of ferny foliage and fragrant seeds.
+Hardy perennial that makes large clumps, 6-10' tall, of ferny foliage and licorice fragrant seeds.

 From South Siberia almost 20 years ago, now grown up into plants 3-4' across leaves and a giant inflorescence of 8-10' tall whose central umbel of tiny white flowers is more that 14" across.
 Monocarpic with perennial character.